rschoening/mvrs-dspa/README.md

    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
    * Kibana dashboard: [\[DSPA\] Recommendations](http://localhost:5602/app/kibana#/dashboard/7c230710-6855-11e9-9ba6-39d0e49adb7a)
-   * Make sure to set the time period (upper right) to the beginning of the stream (February 2012 for the low volume stream).
-All visualizations in Kibana depend on this time period.
+   * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
+All visualizations in Kibana depend on this time range.
    * The recommendation documents are shown on the left and can be investigated in detail (expanding the document tree, displaying as JSON etc.).
 Note that old recommendations for a given person are continuously replaced by current ones.
-In a given time period, the number of documents will therefore diminish over time.
-Use the right-arrow next to the time period display to advance along with the tail of the stream.
+In a given time range, the number of documents will therefore diminish over time.
+Use the right-arrow next to the time range display to advance along with the tail of the stream.
 To look at a document in detail, it may be necessary to stop the stream, otherwise the document may be deleted at any time.
    <img src="https://github.com/rschoening/mvrs-dspa/blob/master/doc/images/kibana-dashboard-recommendations.png" alt="Kibana dashboard: recommendations" width="60%"/>

 #### Notes